Adroiti/docs-for-code-review-tools/RuboCop/Rails-ReversibleMigration.md

 ## Description

-This cop checks whether the change method of the migration file is reversible.
+This rule checks whether the change method of the migration file is reversible.

-### Example
+## Examples

 ```ruby
 # bad